AmberGraceSoftware/Dex/docs/Chapter1/MappingChildComponents.md

 Let's briefly go over a feature of VirtualInstances: ***Directives***.

-VirtualInstances have special methods on them called ***Directives***, which are instructions of how Dec should put together the instance heirarchy when reconciled by a [Root](/API/Root) object.
+VirtualInstances have special methods on them called ***Directives***, which are instructions of how Dex should put together the instance heirarchy when reconciled by a [Root](/API/Root) object.
 If you've followed along with the guide so far, you have actually been using two directives under the hood
 already: [:SetProperties()](/API/VirtualInstance#SetProperties) and